nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

 Tests run automatically on every pull request from a `feature/*` branch via the `run_cache_tests` job in `.github/workflows/pantheon-deploy-multidev.yml`.
 The job:

-1. Deploys code to the Pantheon multidev for that PR (done by the preceding `run_if` job).
+1. Deploys code to the Pantheon multidev for that PR (done by the preceding `deploy_multidev` job).
 2. Wakes the multidev (Pantheon environments sleep when idle).
 3. Runs PHPUnit **on the Pantheon container itself** via `terminus remote:drush -- ev`.

-**Why tests run on the container:** Drupal's cache tag invalidation works by incrementing integer checksums in Redis.
-When `$entity->save()` is called in the test process, it must increment those checksums in the *same* Redis instance the web server reads from — otherwise cache MISS assertions never trigger.
-Pantheon's Redis is not publicly reachable; running the test process inside the container ensures the test process, web server, database, and Redis are all co-located. `vendor/bin/phpunit` is available on the container because `vendor/` is included in the deployed artifact.
+**Why tests run on the container:** This is an architectural constraint of DTT's `ExistingSiteBase`, not a configuration choice.
+DTT bootstraps a full Drupal instance **inside the test process** — every `createUser()`, `drupalLogin()`, entity query, and teardown cleanup makes direct database calls.
+Pantheon's database can be reached via SSH tunnel, but Pantheon's Redis cannot — there is no supported tunnel path to the Redis instance from outside the container network.
+Since cache tag invalidation writes checksums to Redis from the test process, the test process must share the same Redis instance as the web server.
+Running from an external GitHub Actions VM is therefore not possible without abandoning the DTT architecture entirely and rewriting the suite as pure black-box HTTP tests — which would lose entity creation, controlled test users, session management, and DTT's automatic teardown.

+Running inside the container is the minimal viable approach. `vendor/bin/phpunit` is available there because `vendor/` is included in the deployed artifact, and `terminus remote:drush -- ev` is the mechanism Pantheon exposes for executing arbitrary code on the container.

 The CI step invokes `tests/dtt/run-on-container.sh` on the container via `terminus remote:drush -- ev`, passing the multidev URL as the first argument.
 The script accepts additional PHPUnit arguments after the URL, which is useful when debugging a failing CI run — e.g. to re-run a single test: